Covid-19: Teachers urge rethink on resuming special education classes

 “Any Government attempt to blame trade unions for its own ineptitude should be rejected by all who genuinely want to see a safe return for special educational needs students,” he added.

-Many of the SNAs who subscribed to the Department of Education webinar are members of the Forsa union whose education committee is to meet on Tuesday to discuss its course of action.
+Many of the SNAs who subscribed to the Department of Education webinar are members of Fórsa, whose education committee is to meet on Tuesday to discuss its course of action.

 The deputy chief medical officer Dr Ronan Glynn told the webinar that public health had continued to prioritise the opening of schools during the pandemic, where possible, but that this had been thwarted by the spike in the disease in recent weeks.